 Lesson Three

 Remain flexible with an eye on the broad win.
-Step one is still a step forward.
+One step is still a step forward.
 The documents outlining the rights of a child has gone through 3 major iterations in 100 years and will certainly evolve again.
 With each evolution, the scope and level of details increases.
 Therefore, building consensus on the “must have” baseline rights and leaving detailed action planning to individual country is the way forward.

 Lesson Four